qfpl/applied-fp-course/README.md

 * Have completed, or are capable of completing, the [Data61 FP Course](https://github.com/data61/fp-course).
 * Have a few months self-study to your name.
 * Want to know how to build larger applications with statically typed FP.
-* Are willing to accept that a web application is a sufficient choice, for now.
+* Are willing to accept that a web application is a sufficient choice.

 ### We: